flowchart LR

 | Duration | Shorter (weeks to months) | Longer (months) |

-| Endpoints | Exploratory; biomarkers and early efficacy signals | Primary efficacy endpoints; comprehensive safety |
+| Endpoints | Exploratory; biomarkers and early efficacy signals | Primary efficacy endpoints; full safety characterization |

 | Key Question | “Does this drug do anything beneficial?” | “What dose balances efficacy and safety?” |